Sending thank you notes to customers is an overlooked step in the buying cycle.

 Jobber’s customer communications let you send customizable job follow-up surveys directly from the app.
 You can automate them to go out as soon as every job is complete, so you never miss a client.

-When it comes to sending these thank you notes, you have three main options: handwritten, email, or postcards.
+When sending these thank you notes, you have many options: handwritten, email, as a note added to an invoice, a text message, or postcards.

 But sending handwritten notes isn’t always possible.
-You don’t always have the time, and it’s often more efficient to use email and even postcard marketing (yes, postcards don’t have to be handwritten).
+You don’t always have the time, and it’s often more efficient to send a text, add a note to an invoice, use email, and even postcard marketing (yes, postcards don’t have to be handwritten).

 Automate Thank You Notes With Follow-Up Emails